DaveMielke/NBP/b2g/ui/doc/introduction.rst

 within its response area.
 Press Enter once the requested information has been entered.

-The prompt's header and its response area are always on the first line.
+The prompt's header and response area are always on the first line.
 Helpful information may be added to the rest of the first line and/or to additional lines.